'What You Did Changed Me': Ferguson Protesters Found Friendship Amid Unrest

 Spann, though, thought others viewed his emotions captured in the photo as a sign of weakness.

-"I feel like what everyone perceived was this vulnerable black guy," he told Vega.
+"I feel like what everybody perceived was this vulnerable black guy," he told Vega.
 "And where I come from, that shouldn't be taken as vulnerable.
 That was ... warrior spirit.
 To have love and righteous anger that is in your body and your soul awaken in you ... and that feeling has lasted for five years."

-Spann is from St. Louis, where he says he's used to seeing young black men like him die.
+Spann is from St. Louis, where he says he's used to seeing young black men like himself die.

 "I didn't know Mike Brown, but I knew how it felt to watch somebody die," he said.